lnbits/fossa/README.md

 2. Open the access portal.
 2. Enter a new password.
 3. Enter the coin denomitions (if you are using a coin acceptor, separated by a comma)
-4. Enter the max. withdrawl in fiat (e.g. "30" for 30 GBP).
+4. Enter the max. withdrawl in fiat (e.g. `30` for 30 GBP).
-5. Enter a percentage charge for the service (e.g. "10" for 10%).
+5. Enter a percentage charge for the service (e.g. `10` for 10%, which should be the same value you entered into LNBits).
 6. Click `Save`.
 7. Once it has saved, unplug and plug the WT32-SC01 back in again.
 You should see the `Fiat for Sats` screen.